NayeemJohnY/book-api-rest-assured-test-automation/README.md

 *Data Provider* used to add the books into library with different details

 Logs were found under *target/logs*
-It is Maven Project- SUrefire plugin is set up to launch the *testng.xml* file
+It is Maven Project- Surefire plugin is set up to launch the *testng.xml* file

+To Run the tests use **mvn clean verify** from the command prompt or configure the IDE to with the project to run the test using maven options of clean and verify